Annual and Post-Tenure Faculty Productivity Reviews (new title)

 UFC creates standardized templates for the written assessment from the department chair/unit head and summary letter from the dean for post-tenure productivity.
 A standardized template for the performance improvement plan for post-tenure productivity and end of semester progress reports will also be created.

 December 2025: Through the faculty governance structure, the final criteria to be used are presented and approved in the school, college, and/or department/unit.
-These criteria take effect for the annual report and annual review letter for 2025 and beyond.
+These criteria take effect for the annual report and annual review conducted in the spring of 2027 covering calendar year 2026 and beyond.
 For prior years, faculty will be assessed based on previously approved annual report and annual review criteria.

 Spring 2026: The end of academic year 25-26 will constitute the first year under IC 21-38-3.5.
 The timeline for Indiana University to review all tenured faculty members will be outlined based on the date on which tenure is granted for each faculty member in compliance with Indiana law.
 For faculty members hired with tenure, the hire date will constitute the date that tenure went into effect.
 A scaffolding approach will be used to complete the post-tenure review for all current faculty members.